-For nearly 60 years, the General Purpose Machine Gun has been the go-to weapon of choice for the British military and it is still in service today.
+For nearly 60 years, the General Purpose Machine Gun has been the go-to weapon of choice for the British military and it is still in service to this today.

-The General Purpose Machine Gun (GPMG) was brought in after World War Two to replace Vickers Heavy Machine Gun and Bren Light Machine Gun.
+The General Purpose Machine Gun (GPMG) was brought in after World War Two to replace the Vickers Heavy Machine Gun and the Bren Light Machine Gun.

-It is currently being used by over 80 different countries worldwide, making it one of the most popular machine guns in the world.
+It is currently being used by more than 80 different countries worldwide, making it one of the most popular machine guns in the world.

 Loved for its accuracy and reliability on the battlefield, the GPMG is used by all three British armed services, in the air, on land and at sea.

-Due to its simple design – being belt-fed, gas-operated gun, its durability can withstand the most extreme conditions – proven, during operations in the desert, to arctic warfare.
+Due to its simple design – being a belt-fed, gas-operated gun – its durability can withstand the most extreme conditions, proven during operations in the desert and for Arctic warfare.

 The GPMG is most commonly used mounted on vehicles, helicopters, boats and fixed locations, such as sentry positions.
 Having the GPMG fixed gives it much more accuracy.

-During lengthy battles, GPMG barrels have been known to get so hot, that they melt.
+It usually comes with two quick-change spare barrels, for when the first becomes too hot – during lengthy battles, GPMG barrels have been known to get so hot, they melt.

-When it is mounted, it then becomes a two-person job, one to fire the gun and make the adjustments, the other person to load the ammunition belts and change barrels.
+When the GMPG is mounted, operating it becomes a two-person job, one to fire the gun and make any adjustments, the other person to load the ammunition belts and change barrels.

 The original manufacturers name for the GPMG is Fabrique Nationale MAG or FN MAG (Mitrailleuse d'Appui General) – meaning 'general support machine gun'.